neonevm/neon-evm/evm_loader/utils/README.md

     - address_list_file - path to file on a local filesystem containing list of NEON account addresses written one in a row (without any punktuation marks)

 This script will call mint_permission_token.sh for every account from <address_list_file>
+Failed account ids will be collected in output file with name <address_list_file>.err this file will have the same format as input file.